GrKoR/esphome_aux_ac_component/README-EN.md

 3. [Russian](https://github.com/GrKoR/esphome_aux_ac_component#readme) and English readmes are substantially identical in meaning.
 But in case of differences the Russian version is more significant.

 ## Short description ##
-This custom component allows you to control your air conditioner through wifi if it is made in the AUX factory.
+This custom component allows you to control your air conditioner through wifi if it is made in the AUX factory.<br />
 Component tested with ESPHome 1.15.3 and Rovex ALS1 air conditioner.
 It looks like many other air conditioners can be controlled by `aux_ac` but this possibility isn't tested.
 See list of testetd ACs below for more details.

 ## Supported air conditioners ##
 ### List of compatible ACs (tested) ###
 These ACs were tested by the author or by users.
 + Rovex (models: ALS1)

 ### List of potential compatible ACs ###
 **NOT TESTED!
-TRY AT YOUR OWN RISK!**
+TRY AT YOUR OWN RISK!**<br />
 AUX is one of the OEM air conditioner manufacturers.
 AUX produce ACs for many brands.

-Internet says that following air conditioners may test with `aux_ac` component:
+Internet says that following air conditioners may work with `aux_ac` component:
 + AUX
 + Abion
 + AC ELECTRIC